Originally published: 3/15/2018.

 Bottom line

-The usual wisdom about retirement planning—participating in an employer's 401(k) plan, maximizing contributions as early as possible, and taking advantage of employer matching—are still vital to building wealth for retirement.
-However, these specific strategies can bring women stronger financial security if retirement arrives earlier than planned.
+The usual wisdom about retirement planning — participating in an employer's 401(k) plan, maximizing contributions as early as possible, and taking advantage of employer matching — are still vital to building wealth for retirement.
+However, the specific strategies described above can help women retain stronger financial security if retirement arrives earlier than planned.

 Go back to our newsroom to read more stories.